Overview of Hypopharynx Tumors

-About 70% of all hypopharyngeal lesions are found in the pyriform sinuses, followed by the posterior pharyngeal wall (about 25%) and the postcricoid area (about 5%).
+About 70 percent of all hypopharyngeal lesions are found in the pyriform sinuses, followed by the posterior pharyngeal wall (about 25 percent) and the postcricoid area (about 5 percent).
 Overall, approximately 3,000 new cases are diagnosed each year, with the majority occurring in men.

 Pathologically, the majority of these cancers are squamous cell carcinomas.
 They generally behave in an aggressive fashion, with diffuse local spread, early metastasis to lymph nodes and a relatively high rate of distant spread (metastasis).